JSP - Implicit Objects

 The session object is an instance of javax.servlet.http.HttpSession and behaves exactly the same way that session objects behave under Java Servlets.

 The session object is used to track client session between client requests.
 We will cover the complete usage of session object in a subsequent chapter − JSP - Session Tracking.

 The application object is direct wrapper around the ServletContext object for the generated Servlet and in reality an instance of a javax.servlet.ServletContext object.

 This object is a representation of the JSP page through its entire lifecycle.
 This object is created when the JSP page is initialized and will be removed when the JSP page is removed by the jspDestroy() method.

 By adding an attribute to application, you can ensure that all JSP files that make up your web application have access to it.

-You can check a simple use of Application Object in chapter: JSP - Hits Counter
+We will check the use of Application Object in JSP - Hits Counter chapter.

 The config object is an instantiation of javax.servlet.ServletConfig and is a direct wrapper around the ServletConfig object for the generated servlet.